 2x1 means "Two for One" which means that if you order 1 they will bring 2.
 This usually refers to beers, but can also refer to mixed drinks as well.
 We have also seen...but don't remember...3x1 at some bars!!!
 You will see this at many bars and restaurants in Mazatlan.
 Usually, they do not allow you to order just one beer if it is 2x1, you have to take two beers.
 So when you order be sure to order the correct amount.
 If we are ordering more than one, we usually say "dos for quatro", i.e. 2 for 4, or "tres for seis", i.e. 3 for 6, etc. just to be clear to the server.

-The big white castle on the point is called 'Fiestaland.
+The big white castle on the point is an entertainment and food complex called 'Punto Valentino'.
+It was formerly called 'Fiestaland.
 It is at the corner of Avenida Rafael Buelna and Avenida Camaron Sabalo where the Malecon ends and the Golden Zone starts.
-Fiestaland is a complex of a couple of big Nightclubs, a brew pub, and a cafe.

 It is generally accepted that tourists in Mazatlán will tip about the same as they tip in the US or Canada which is about 10%-20% on average depending on the service.